-- The Business Platinum® Card from American Express – Earn up to 75,000 Membership Rewards® points.
-Earn 50,000 Membership Rewards® points after you spend $10,000 and an extra 25,000 points after you spend an additional $10,000 all on qualifying purchases within your first 3 months of Card Membership.
-Terms Apply.
+- The Business Platinum® Card from American Express – Welcome Offer: Earn up to 100,000 Membership Rewards® points.
+Earn 50,000 Membership Rewards® points after you spend $10,000 and an extra 50,000 points after you spend an additional $15,000 all on qualifying purchases within your first 3 months of Card Membership.
+(Terms Apply)

 Aeroplan also runs regular bonuses on points transferred from both programs.
 For example, this bonus offers a 30% bonus on points transferred from hotel programs, which proves particularly lucrative in the case of Marriott.